livingdata-co/addok-geocode-stream/README.md

-  --semicolon, --semi  Use semicolon (;) as separator                  [boolean] --tab                Use tabulation as separator                     [boolean] --pipe               Use pipe as separator                           [boolean] --concurrency        Set how many requests must be executed concurrently
+  --semicolon, --semi  Use semicolon (;) as separator                  [boolean] --tab                Use tabulation as separator                     [boolean] --pipe               Use pipe as separator                           [boolean] --bucket             Set how many rows are sent in each request
+                                                         [number] [default: 200]
+  --concurrency        Set how many requests must be executed concurrently
                                                          [number] [default: "1"]
   --encoding           Set data encoding.
 Can be detected automatically